 After the young agave are planted, they soak up the sun and rich volcanic soil before reaching maturity.

 The agave plants are ready to be harvested when the leaves begin to turn brown and the agave honey begins to flow from the center, or the piña.

 After harvest, the offspring of the mother agave are planted as new crops, maintaining a botanical lineage that has lasted for eight generations.

 Our tequilas begin in the agave fields.
 We care for each Weber Blue Agave plant as they mature.
 Once ripe, our Jimadors (Agave harvesters) cut away the leaves of the plant to reveal the pina, the heart of the plant.

 Once cooked, the agave is shredded and rinsed, leaving only the pure agave sugar which is then prepped for fermenting.

 The agave sugars are combined with our one-of-a-kind yeast, a family strain used for generations that comes directly from the agave plants and soil on our estate.
 The yeast consumes the sugars, converting the agave syrup into a young tequila.

 Our facilities are designed to focus on simple techniques that produce high quality tequilas, crafted with consistency.
 Each batch is distilled twice in custom cognac stills, where our Master Distiller crafts each batch to create a smooth and pure flavor.

 Our tequilas are then aged in Bourbon barrels to add a rich depth of flavor.
 Aging times vary by tequila - Blanco is unaged, Reposado is ‘rested’ for six months, and Añejo and Primero are aged for a full twelve to eighteen months.

-The final step is to bottle our tequilas by hand.
+The final step is to label our tequilas by hand.
 This last step adds a final handmade touch to our process; a care you can taste in every sip.

 Lunazul’s history is rooted in the earliest years of tequila itself, and we’ve been setting standards ever since.